|

 nature of sound, there were other inventors that tried

-to find more practical applications of this technology.
+to find more practical

-While there were others, it was Alexander Graham Bell
+others, it was Alexander Graham Bell in 1876 who was

-in 1876 who was given a patent for the first operational
+given a patent for the first operational telephone.

-the way people communicate throughout the world.
+way people communicate throughout the world.